OpenSuSE Man Pages

 iterative display is paused.

-porting entries have been manually added to the end of the top
+supporting entries have been manually added to the end of the

-configuration file.
-For details on creating those entries, see
+top configuration file.
+For details on creating those entries,

 Most of the keys used to navigate the Inspect feature are

-tional keys available once you have selected a particular file
+additional keys available once you have selected a particular

-or command.
-They are familiar to anyone who has used the pager
+file or command.
+They are familiar to anyone who has used the

 key function